pragmint/open-practices/capabilities/ai-accessible-internal-data.md

 To assess how mature your team or organization is in this capability, complete this short exercise.

 Consider the descriptions below and score your team on this capability.
-Generally, score a 1 if your data is locked in silos and unsearchable, a 2 if you have basic search but no AI integration, a 3 if you have an AI tool that works but has limitations, and a 4 if AI is the primary, reliable interface for organizational knowledge.
+Generally, score a 1 if your internal data is locked in silos and unsearchable, a 2 if you have basic search but no AI integration, a 3 if you have an AI tool that works but has limitations, and a 4 if AI is the primary, reliable interface for organizational knowledge.

-1. **Fragmented & Manual:** Data is scattered across various tools (Slack, Jira, Google Docs, Email).
+1. **Fragmented & Manual:** Data is scattered across various tools (e.g., Slack, Jira, Google Docs, email).
 Finding information requires manual searching or asking individuals.
 There is no AI interface for internal data.
-2. **Centralized but Static:** Most data is in a central wiki or repo with a basic keyword search.
+2. **Centralized but Static:** Most data is in a central wiki or repo and is accessible with a basic keyword search.
 Some experiments with AI exist, but they are prone to hallucinations and lack access to real-time updates.
 3. **Integrated & Useful:** An AI-powered search or chatbot exists that can access most technical documentation and code.
 It provides citations for its answers.
 Accuracy is high, though it occasionally misses very recent changes or restricted data.
 4. **Ubiquitous & Trusted:** AI has secure, real-time access to all relevant internal data sources.
 It respects granular permissions and is the first place employees go for answers.
 Feedback loops are in place to correct the AI and update the underlying documentation simultaneously.